creativetimofficial/ct-black-dashboard-pro-django/README.md

 <br />

 > Export `GITHUB_TOKEN` in the environment.
-The value is provided by AppSeed during purchase.
+The value is provided during purchase.

 This is required because the project has a private REPO dependency: `github.com/app-generator/priv-django-admin-black-pro`